 - Check the level of the heating fluid at the compensator reservoir every 6 months. - During or after the first operating hours of the hot-water heater, the filling level may fall below the minimum mark.
-If this is the case, top up the heating fluid. - ▶ We recommend bleeding the heating system after the initial heater operation to checking the glycol content. - ▶ Have heating fluid changed by an authorised dealer or a service centre at intervals of approximately two years as corrosion-protection wears off after some time. - ➤ Top up heating system with a water-glycol mixture (60 : 40) only.
+If this is the case, top up the heating fluid. - ▶ We recommend bleeding the heating system after the initial heater operation to checking the glycol content. - ➤ Top up heating system with a water-glycol mixture (60 : 40) only.
 This mixture offers frost protection up to -25 °C. When topping up hot-water heaters that are connected to the engine's cooling circuit, please observe the instructions in the manufacturers' instruction manuals.

-▶ Further information can be obtained in the manufacturer's instruction manual.
+Further information can be obtained in the manufacturer's instruction manual.